Estimated reading time: 7 minutes

 Meeting ground rules should include turning off cell phones and waiting until there is a break or the meeting ends to respond to cell phone calls.

-Some organizations don’t allow employees to have their phones on their desk or in their work area.
+Some organizations don’t allow employees to have their phones on their desks or in their work areas.
 This might not be a bad idea.

 5. Don’t Interrupt Meetings